 A lot of people don’t realize that many foods don’t travel very far to get to their grocery store shelves.
-Here are three foods you might be buying local without knowing it:
+You might be buying local without knowing it!

 There are dairy farms located in all 50 states.
 What does that mean?
 It means, unlike some specialty crops that only grow in certain parts of the country, your milk will almost always be local.

 In Kansas, we have about 290 licensed dairy herds.
 Just one cow in the herd can produce more than 2,750 gallons of milk.
 On top of that, it only takes milk about 48 hours to travel from a farm to your grocery store.
 So your grocery store milk isn’t just local; it’s very, very fresh!

 The next time you reach for that jug of milk at the store, think about the Kansas dairy farmers and herds behind it.
 Better yet, meet one dairy family using cutting-edge robotic technology on their family farm!